lbijeau/gemini-training/docs/exercises/05-iterative-prompt-refinement/README.md

 1.  **Modify your prompt** to add this constraint.
 You might also ask it to include documentation.
     ```bash
-    gemini generate --output practice/fibonacci.py --prompt "Write an *iterative* Python function to calculate the nth Fibonacci number.
-Include a docstring explaining the function, its parameters, and what it returns."
+    gemini "In the file `practice/fibonacci.py`, please replace the existing function with a new, *iterative* version that calculates the nth Fibonacci number.
+Also, include a docstring explaining the function, its parameters, and what it returns."
     ```
-    *Note: Gemini might overwrite the previous file.
-If you want to keep previous versions, use a different output file or move the old one.*
+    *Note: By explicitly telling Gemini to modify the file, you guide it to perform an in-place edit.*

 2.  **Review the output (Second Iteration):**
     Check `practice/fibonacci.py` again.
 Has it addressed your new requirements?
 Is it iterative?
 Does it have a docstring?